jakobwesthoff/dotfiles/.config/nvim/TIPS.md

 ## Manage further language Servers

 Use the `:Mason` command to manage further language servers and corresponding language based plugins

+## Ctrl + Space is not working

+In macOS a default keyboard shortcut is hogging Ctrl+Space (Select the previous input source).
+Disable it in configuration "Keyboard Shortcuts" -> "Input Sources".